psychemedia/middle-english-romances/sir-orfeo.md

 gete were it a wele fouler thing
 To here a lefing of thi inouthe,
 So, fir, as ge feyd nouthe,
-What Ich wold afki haue Y fchold ;
+What Ich wold afki haue Y fchold;
 And nedes thou moft thi word hold.
 The king feyd, feththen it is fo,
-Take hir bi the hand, and go ;
+Take hir bi the hand, and go;
 Of hir Ichil thatow be blithe.
 He kneled adoun, and thonked him fwithe.
 His wiif he tok bi the bond,
-And dede him fwithe out of that lond ;
+And dede him fwithe out of that lond;
 And went him out of that thede,
 Right as he come the way he gede.
 So long he hath the way y nome,